pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/setting-environment-variables.md

 PREVIEW_SECRET
 WP_APPLICATION_USERNAME
 WP_APPLICATION_PASSWORD
+PANTHEON_UPLOAD_PATH

 ```

 - `PREVIEW_SECRET` - The secret used on creation of a new preview site in the WP
   dashboard
-- `WP_APPLICATION_USERNAME` - To be set as the username used for login to your
+- `WP_APPLICATION_USERNAME` - To be set as the username found and set in the
-  backend site.
-The user must have appropriate permissions to access preview
-  sites
+  `Users` tab of the WP dashboard
-- `WP_APPLICATION_PASSWORD` - To be set as the password used for login to your
+- `WP_APPLICATION_PASSWORD` - To be set as the password created for the WP
-  backend site
+  application user.
+Passwords can be set through selecting a user inside the
+  `Users` tab of the WP dashboard
+- `PANTHEON_UPLOAD_PATH` - Used to deploy a your application under a sub-path of
+  a domain.
+This will be automatically set as the `basePath` in the
+  `next.config.js`.
+To test this locally, set the `PANTHEON_UPLOAD_PATH` in your
+  `.env.development.local` to the path you would like to test.